- 1 Larapinta Trail Facts:

 - Serpentine Gorge

 - Standley Chasm

 The West MacDonnell Ranges are a proposed World Heritage area, and the Trail itself has been listed as one of the top ten walks in the world.

 I’m sure you will have a thousand questions about the Trail, and we really recommend buying a Larapinta Trail package if you are seriously considering doing the walk.

-The Trail Package is priced at $44 and will answer most of your questions.
+The Trail Package is priced at $39 plus $7 postage or express mail at $12 and will answer most of your questions.

 The Trail package has all the info on safety, where water is available on the Trail and what guidelines you must consider when planning your trip.

 Frequently Asked Questions

 I can still hear that you have a few questions about the Larapinta Trail, so I’ll answer the ones we get asked most often.

 Q.1 Do you need to do the whole walk?